 Archbishop Fiorenza Plaza

-The Archdiocese redeveloped the block directly south of the Co-Cathedral (across St. Joseph Parkway) and renamed it The Archbishop Joseph Fiorenza Plaza for the late Archbishop of Galveston-Houston who constructed the Co-Cathedral of the Sacred Heart.
+The project, called The Archbishop Joseph Fiorenza Plaza for the late Archbishop of Galveston-Houston who constructed the Co-Cathedral of the Sacred Heart, broke ground on December 18, 2023, and was completed in 2024.

-Made possible in part by the $1 million Kinder Foundation grant, the plaza increases parking and accessibility to the Co-Cathedral while bringing new green space for community gatherings to downtown Houston.
+The plaza increases parking and accessibility to the Co-Cathedral while bringing new green space for community gatherings to downtown Houston.

-Fiorenza Plaza encompasses about 60,000 total square feet, with new trees and 6,000 square feet of public green space in the northeast corner of the block.
+Fiorenza Plaza provides new trees and 6,000 square feet of public green space in the northeast corner of the block.
 The public gathering space has a 12’ x 24’ pavilion, and altogether the gathering space can accommodate 200 people.
 144 new parking spaces were also added.
-The project broke ground on December 18, 2023, and was completed in 2024.

 sacredhearthouston.org